-In all cases, managers must take the needs of the Company into account, before agreeing any leave.
+In all cases, line managers must take the needs of the Service into account, before agreeing any leave.

-17. Miscellaneous Leave
+18. Miscellaneous Leave

-If appropriate, managers may grant leave in special circumstances, with or without pay, subject to the needs of the Company.
+If appropriate, line managers may grant leave in special circumstances, with or without pay, subject to the needs of the Service.